Premier API companies, like Stripe, implement an additional expand parameter on all their

 This approach addresses some of the concerns from the “expand everything” approach.

-is to “expand nothing” as above, but when API callers want to view nested
+all endpoints is to “expand nothing” as above, but when API callers want to view nested objects in

 {